Finding the Joy in Parshas Chukas

 Davening times

-Monday thru Friday weekday Minyanim are held at Congregation Anshei Emunah 16189 Jog road
+Sunday thru Friday weekday Minyanim are held at Congregation Anshei Emunah 16189 Jog road

-Mincha 10 minutes before sunset
+Shacharis 7:45am Mincha 10 minutes before Plag Hamincha

 Shabbat Info